EleniLPetrou/pollock_wgs/markdowns/SequencingData_QC.md

 ```

-## Plot distribution of raw sequences per sample

-I plotted the distribution of raw sequencing reads for each sample using the R script below and data provided to me by the NW Genomics Sequencing Center in .csv format (these were included in the tar files containing raw seqencing data).

-Here is a summary of the raw sequencing data :
-  - We sequenced 556 herring (number of WA samples = 281; number of AK samples = 275)
-  - Average number of reads per sample = 12.88 million reads
-  - Range = 0 to 80.06 million reads
-  - Standard deviation = 4.41 million reads
-  - Seven samples sequenced poorly (reads per sample less than 2 sd from the mean)
-  -     SMBY15_012  SMBY15_018  SQUA14_045   BERN16_004  BERN16_010  BERN16_032 BERN16_031
-  - Nine samples sequenced very deeply (reads per sample more than 2 sd from mean)
-  -     CHPT16_041  ELBY15_118  ELBY15_129  ELBY15_177  QLBY19_080  QLBY19_097  BERN16_033  OLGA19_003  SITKA17_043

 ## Run FastQC

 To check the quality of the raw sequence data I ran the software FastQC on Klone